1. Data protection at a glance

 This data shall be collected in accordance with point (f) of Art.
 6 (1) GDPR.
 The website operator has a legitimate interest in the technically flawless presentation and optimisation of its website, and server log files must be logged to this end.

-If you contact us by email, telephone or fax, your enquiry and all the personal data obtained (name, enquiry) shall be stored and processed by us for the purposes of handling your enquiry.
+If you contact us by email, telephone, fax or contact form, your enquiry and all the personal data obtained (name, enquiry) shall be stored and processed by us for the purposes of handling your enquiry.
 We do not share this data without your consent.

 This data shall be processed in accordance with point (b) of Art.
 6 (1) GDPR insofar as your enquiry relates to the performance of a contract or is necessary for the taking of steps prior to entering into a contract.
 In all other cases, the processing shall be founded on your consent (point [a] of Art.
 6 GDPR) and/or on our legitimate interests (point [f] of Art.
 6 GDPR), as we have a legitimate interest in the efficient processing of the enquiries addressed to us.
 The data you submit to us via the contact form remains with us until you request that we erase it, you revoke your consent to its storage or the purpose of storing the data is no longer applicable (e.g. once your enquiry has been fully processed).
 Compelling legal requirements – in particular statutory retention periods – shall remain unaffected.